 A wide range of teaching and learning methodologies will be used in this course.
-Given the results of academic research on learning, students will be required to participate actively in class and hence will construct their learning and opinions on a variety of topics.
-Students will be introduced to new ideas in participative lectures and readings.
-Students should be prepared to spend a good deal of time reading scholarly material and digesting the argument found in readings.
-Since the material covered in this class is complex, students are expected to develop and justify their own opinions and ideas about a range of topics.
-Accordingly, class will include debates, role-playing exercises and writing activities.
+Students will be expected to participate actively in class in order to progressively construct their learning and opinions on a variety of topics and improve their English language skills.
+Students will be introduced to new ideas through participative lectures, curated readings/ videos and group activities.

+Since some of the material covered in this class is complex and open to debate, students are expected to develop and justify their own opinions and ideas.
+This means that separating arguments from opinions, explaining ideas and justifying them with arguments and data will be important for student success.

-Different active methodologies will also be present during the course such as "Flipped Classroom" activities and Cooperative Learning.
+Different active methodologies will be present during the course such as Project-based and collaborative learning.
 Since the subject will be taught through English, a CLIL approach will be used by the lecturer throughout the course.
-Students will be expected to work on a portfolio on a regular basis in which they review material covered in class and work to develop their own opinions.